matyasmelinda/ITF_manual_testing_final_project/README.md

 ## About me

-My name is Matyas Melinda.
+I am an organized person, motivated, with good communication skills, eager to learn new things and constantly developing new skills and abilities.

 I decided to become a Sofware Tester, so I finished a sofware tester course recently.

 I would like to share my all gained knowledge from this course and from my personal researches.

 ## Skills

 All these skills were gained from experience by testing web applications created for educational purposes.

-### Testing
+### Manual Testing

 * creating test cases and executing them in a test management tool
 * creating bug reports
 * applying test design techniques (boundary analysis, equivalence partitioning and use case testing)
 * performing web functional testing

-### API
+### API Testing

 * sending requests using POST, PUT, GET, DELETE methods
 * reading API documentation
 * manipulating JSON objects
 * using variables and environments in Postman requests

-### SQL
+### SQL databases

 * familiarity with SQL commands
 * knowing how to use Joins